ibm-cloud-docs/apps/tutorials/tutorial_byoc_kube.md

 ## Adding services to your app (optional)
 {: #resources-byoc-kube}

-Add a service to your application, and {{site.data.keyword.cloud_notm}} creates the service instance for you.
+After you create your app, you can add a service to your app from the **App details** page. {{site.data.keyword.cloud_notm}} creates the service instance for you.
 The provisioning process can be different for different types of services.
 For example, a database service creates a database, and a push notification service for mobile applications generates configuration information. {{site.data.keyword.cloud_notm}} provides the resources of a service to your application by using a service instance.
 A service instance can be shared across web applications.

 This process provisions a service instance, creates a resource key (credentials), and binds it to your app.
 For more information, see [Adding a service to your app](/docs/apps?topic=creating-apps-add-resource).